fledge-iot/fledge/docs/quick_start/starting.rst

 The prompting for username and password when using the *fledge* script can be bypassed if an authentication file is created.
 This is a file that should be created in a directory called *.fledge* in the user's home directory.

-The file created should be called *auth* and contains two lines, the first line is the username to use to login, the second line is the password for that user.
+The file created should be called *auth* and contains the credentials required to login.
+This may either be a username and password or the filename of a certficate to use to authenticate.

 .. note::